tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 in the printer and the latter the repositioning of the print-head.
 Another convention, used in Unix-like systems, is to simply use the line feed character to represent new lines.
 This can result in compatibility issues when opening Unix-like text files in some Windows programs.
-For example when open a multi-line file with Unix-based line endings in Notepad the text appears like one long line.
+For example when one opens a multi-line file with Unix-based line endings in Notepad the text appears like one long line.

 Many other character encodings are based on ASCII.
 A famous example is